RISC-KC/basic_rv32s/guidelines/development_log.md

 ![RV64I59F_Zaamo_temp](/diagrams/design_archive/ima_make_rv64/RV64I59F/RV64I59F_Zaamo_temp.drawio.png)

-Ah… what should I do about the A extension.
+Ah... what should I do about the A extension.
 During work hours I significantly improved my understanding of virtual memory/paging.
 I don’t fully grasp everything including the TLB yet, but I think I’ve learned the basics.
 If the buffer between registers and memory is the cache, then the buffer between cache and memory/secondary storage seems to be virtual memory; pages.
-A fully associative, cache-like structure… the virtual page number is used like a tag, and the physical page number is the corresponding data.
-Separately there is a page offset…
+A fully associative, cache-like structure... the virtual page number is used like a tag, and the physical page number is the corresponding data.
+Separately there is a page offset...
 The page offset determines the number and size of pages.
 Number of page-number bits × page offset = the size of that paged memory (virtual page bits → virtual paging size; physical page bits → physical memory size).
 Therefore, to implement a TLB or virtual memory, I think we need to fix the physical memory size itself.

 One TLB miss handling method is to hand control over to the OS, and supporting virtual memory implies that in addition to main memory, secondary storage must also exist.
-So, for some reason I had thought implementing only the main memory DDR3 SDRAM would suffice, but that’s not it—we have to consider external storage as well…
+So, for some reason I had thought implementing only the main memory DDR3 SDRAM would suffice, but that’s not it—we have to consider external storage as well...

-There’s more to do than I expected… it feels like the more I dig, the more it grows…
+There’s more to do than I expected... it feels like the more I dig, the more it grows...

 The issue I was worrying about yesterday can probably be solved by implementing an FSM.
 Let’s run the thought experiment again.